jlaxman/Google-drive-extension/README.md

 1) To clone: Enter this cmd on terminal: git clone [https://gitfront.io/r/user-6044564/Vxcr3gCQYXQQ/Google-drive-extension.git](https://gitfront.io/r/user-6044564/Vxcr3gCQYXQQ/Google-drive-extension/)
 2) Change directory to Google-drive-extension Enter this cmd on terminal: cd Google-drive-extension
 3)  After above step run this cmd on terminal: python -m http.server 8000
+4) Open this http://localhost:8000 in your browser, to see application running